xmartlabs/react-template-xmartlabs/template/README.md

 * `networking`: Includes all code related to networking.
   * `controllers`: All controllers of the app go here.
   * `serializers`: All serializers of the app go here.
+  * `types`: All information regarding typing of networking data.
 * `pages`: React components that are entrypoints for a page of the SPA.
 * `routes`: All configuration related to routing of the pages goes here.